toradex/vscode-torizon-templates/CONTRIBUTING.md

 ### Docker/Container Files

-ApolloX projects templates were designed to automate creation and development of containerized applications.
+Torizon IDE Extension projects templates were designed to automate creation and development of containerized applications.
 So a project template must have 3 types of Docker/Container files in their root:

 - [Dockerfile](./cppConsole/Dockerfile): Dockerfile with instructions to generate production ready image;

-- [Dockerfile.debug](./cppConsole/Dockerfile.debug): Dockerfile with instructions to generate development image for ApolloX tasks;
+- [Dockerfile.debug](./cppConsole/Dockerfile.debug): Dockerfile with instructions to generate development image for Torizon IDE Extension tasks;

 - [Dockerfile.sdk](./cppConsole/Dockerfile.sdk): Dockerfile to  create a cross toolchain image;